momentum-laboratory/multi-metabolite-pd/README.md

 ## 📌 Overview

-This project demonstrates the inference pipeline described in the paper *"Quantitative Multi-Metabolite Imaging of Parkinson’s Disease using AI-Boosted Molecular MRI"* (npj Imaging, 2025. https://doi.org/10.1038/s44303-025-00130-x), focusing on:
+This project demonstrates the inference pipeline described in the paper *"Quantitative Multi-Metabolite Imaging of Parkinson’s Disease using AI-Boosted Molecular MRI"* (Shmuely, Rivlin, and Perlman, npj Imaging, 2025. https://doi.org/10.1038/s44303-025-00130-x), focusing on:

 - Inference on glutamate **phantoms**.
 - Inference on **representative mouse brains** (pre-MPTP and post-MPTP groups) to visualize metabolite distributions and potential biomarkers.